acmbpdc/coding-bootcamp-2021/docs/03-data-structures/README.md

 ### Uses of Linked List

 * The list is not required to be contiguously present in the memory.
 The node can reside any where in the memory and linked together to make a list.
 This achieves optimized utilization of space.
-* list size is limited to the memory size and doesn't need to be declared in advance.
+* List size is limited to the memory size and doesn't need to be declared in advance.
 * Empty node can not be present in the linked list.
 * We can store values of primitive types or objects in the singly linked list.